 Here's the pinout diagram for a TL074, which is four op amps in one chip.
-Now with our 40106, we had a power and a ground connector.
+Now, with our 40106, we had a power and a ground connector.
 But with this TL074, there's power and negative power.
 What's up with that?
 Well, the thing about voltages is that they're always just relative.
-If we talk about a 9V battery for example, all we really know is that the voltage difference between the two terminals is going to be 9V.
-If your battery's fresh.
-So what we're basically doing there is that we're picking a voltage level to call 0V, and then measure everything relative to that.
-But this means that 0V doesn't necessarily mean no voltage at all.
+If we talk about a 9 V battery for example, all we really know is that the voltage difference between its two terminals is going to be 9 V. If your battery's fresh.

+So what we're basically doing there is that we're picking a voltage level to call 0 V, and then measure everything relative to that.
+But this means that 0 V doesn't necessarily mean no voltage at all.
 And that's where negative voltages come into play.
-Because by our definition, any voltage level below the one we picked to be 0V must be below 0V and therefore negative.
+Because by our definition, any voltage level below the one we picked to be 0 V must be below 0 V and therefore negative.
 So having a positive, a ground and a negative rail is really just having three distinct voltage levels to work with.

 Ok, but why's that necessary for our buffer?
 Well - it's mostly to prevent distortion.
 Op amp buffers do just fine when they have to copy voltage levels that are comfortably inbetween their positive and negative supply rails.
 But if those voltage levels get close to those rails, the buffer can't accurately reproduce them anymore.
-So while we could just hook our chip up to the positive and ground rails, we should instead use positive and negative rails - just to provide it with enough headroom and prevent distortion outright.
+So while we could just hook our chip up to the positive and ground rails, we should instead use the positive and negative rails - just to provide it with enough headroom and prevent distortion outright.